 We appreciate your helping us in implementing the guidelines given and ensuring that we maintain one standard for use of this logo.

 The logo depicts four women of varying ethnic backgrounds.
 These women represent not only the inclusiveness of Women's Ministries but also represent some of the objectives of Women's Ministries.

-Soon after Women's Ministries began in 1990 it was obvious that there was a need for a logo—a symbol, a statement about Women's Ministries—something that would say something without words or need translation.
+Soon after Women's Ministries began in 1990, it was obvious that there was a need for a logo—a symbol, a statement about Women's Ministries—something that would say something without words or need of translation.

 When it was voted to celebrate 1995 as the "Year of the Adventist Woman," it was decided that the logo should be adapted to help the Church understand better who and what the Adventist woman is.
 Again, Jeff Dever, Rose Otis, and this time, Ardis Stenbakken, worked on the project.
 The logo was not changed, but this time words were added.

 The logo appeared in two forms: one with a motto and one without.
 The motto, "An Affirmation of Women and Mission", and the logo were widely used; a poster was produced featuring women from all parts of the world and the motto was translated into the appropriate languages to go with the logo.

 As the logo continued to be used, it was reproduced on banners, posters, floats, signs and printed materials—sometimes copies of originals, and sometimes copies of copies of copies, and sometimes free hand.
 The logo took on different features and sizes and shapes.
 Complaints began to come to the General Conference of Women's Ministries that some groups of women felt left out, smaller, behind: not as important as the other women.
 Because the purpose of the logo was to show the equality of women, women working, learning, and growing together, these complaints were taken seriously.